cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

     }
     sendAtomicSwapPacket(packet)

-    //update state of order
+    //update order state
-    order.taker = request // mark the order has been occupied store.save(order)
+    order.taker = request // mark that the order has been occupied store.save(order)
 }
 ```